FF #249: 🧼 Teaching Life Skills vs Stealing Childhood

 Read more from Flanders Family Freebies

-Here's a photo of me and my husband with 18 of our soon-to-be 25 grandchildren Welcome to the 228th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
+PHOTO SOURCE: Gundula Vogel via Pexels Welcome to the 256th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
 Thank you for giving me a place in your inbox!
 Was this newsletter forwarded to you by a friend?
 Want your own?
 Subscribe here.
-Tyler, Texas Wednesday, September 3, 2025 Hello, Reader.
-This coming Sunday is Grandparent's Day --...
+Tyler, Texas Wednesday, October 29, 2025 Hello, Reader.
+My homeschool students and I are heading to LeTourneau University in Longview this...

-PHOTO SOURCE: My original free printable scrapbook calendar Welcome to the 247th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
+PHOTO SOURCE: Aphiwat Chuangchoem via Pexels Welcome to the 255th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
 Thank you for giving me a place in your inbox!
 Was this newsletter forwarded to you by a friend?
 Want your own?
 Subscribe here.
-Tyler, Texas Thursday, August 28, 2025 Hello, Reader.
-As summer melds into fall, the temperatures in Texas are slowly...
+Tyler, Texas Thursday, October 23, 2025 Hello, Reader.
+Lots has been happening at my house this week.
+A first place victory in a...

-PHOTO SOURCE: Mart Production via Pexels Welcome to the 246th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
+PHOTO SOURCE: Maitree Rimthong via Pexels Welcome to the 254th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
 Thank you for giving me a place in your inbox!
 Was this newsletter forwarded to you by a friend?
 Want your own?
 Subscribe here.
-Tyler, Texas Wednesday, August 20, 2025 Hello, Reader.
-Monday was our first day back at homeschool co-op after summer break.
-After...
+Lawrence, Kansas Thursday, October 16, 2025 Hello, Reader.
+A few days ago, I overheard my kids discussing with great enthusiasm the fact...